4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation 15.5.2

-Tested and verifed: 28 April 2020
+Tested and verifed: 30 May 2020
 #

 Close VMware